Hosuke/frontend-nanodegree-arcade-game/README.md

 3. Gem with random color will randomly appear on map
 4. Player can choose his/her own character
 5. Score system
+6. Level System, more score gained at higher level